awadhamza/Tile-Puzzle-Solving-AI/README.md

 # How To Use

-Download the executable (a.out), then change directories on a command terminal to the executable directory, then run `./a.out`
+1. Download the executable (a.out).

+2. Next, change directories on a command terminal to the executable directory.

+3. Finally, run `./a.out`